hyperledger/fabric/docs/source/private_data_tutorial.rst

     read asset details: GET_STATE failed: transaction ID: d23e4bc0538c3abfb7a6bd4323fd5f52306e2723be56460fc6da0e5acaee6b23: tx creator does not have read access permission on privatedata in chaincodeName:private collectionName: Org1MSPPrivateCollection"

-Members of Org2 will only be able to see the public hash of the private data.
+Users from Org2 will only be able to see the public hash of the private data.

 .. _pd-transfer-asset: